The site

 Within the scope of the training course’s activities, the participants will also have opportunities to engage with the local community to the heritage site.
 They will present case studies on wall paintings from their respective countries of origin, showcasing similarities to the situation at Lauenstein Castle to a wider audience, including heritage professionals in the area.

-The training course is part of the World Heritage Volunteers campaign for 2024, a worldwide initiative taking place yearly within the framework of the World Heritage Education Programme at the UNESCO World Heritage Centre.
+The training course was part of the World Heritage Volunteers campaign for 2024, a worldwide initiative taking place yearly within the framework of the World Heritage Education Programme at the UNESCO World Heritage Centre.

 European Heritage Volunteers